 - Enjoy electronic-free meals.
 Make it a family rule to turn off the TV while eating and ensure everybody puts away their cellphones so you can focus on each other.
 Families that eat dinner together more often have better nutrient intake and health outcomes and kids tend to have better academic performance.

 - Save TV for weekends.
-Save TV time for weekends.
-Watch shows as a family and fast-forward through commercials.
+While you watch shows as a family on the weekend, fast-forward through commercials.
 Sit down with your kids and help them select specific shows they'll watch, giving them some control and helping them make decisions.
 Watch with them when you can.
-Remember, too, that your goal is to limit screen time to less than two hours a day — even on weekends.
+Remember to limit screen time on weekends, too.

 - Create a family screen time policy.
 As a family, discuss ways to cut back on recreational screen time.
 Ask the kids to come up with reasonable limits; as parents, you should do the same.
 Then write up a contract and have everybody sign it.
 If the family reaches the goal, reward yourselves with a physical activity you all can enjoy, such as walking around a museum or playing at a local park.

-- Enjoy an action packed evening.
+- Enjoy an action-packed evening.
 After dinner, resist the urge to watch TV.
-Take the dog for a walk; go for a family bike ride; play outdoor games such as red rover, tag, duck-duck-goose or hide-and-seek; or play active indoor games such as charades, Twister or hot potato.
+Take the dog for a walk; go for a family bike ride; play outdoor games such as red rover, tag or duck-duck-goose; or play an indoor game such as charades, hide-and-seek or a board game.

 - Turn off Saturday morning cartoons.
 Take kids to the local park, recreation center or health club.
 Play a game of basketball, let them climb on the monkey bars, or sign them up for swimming lessons or organized team sports.

 - Get up and dance.
 Take off the headphones, turn up the music, and have a family dance contest.
-Can anybody do the moonwalk or the worm?
+Can anybody do the moonwalk, running man or floss?